This 4 ingredient potato soup is as easy and as good as it gets! Try it and see for yourself.

-Add ground nuts.
 Did you know that nuts were actually the first thickening agent?

 Just grind them up until almost (but not quite) paste-like, and stir the mixture into the pot.

-Make a beurre manie.
 As fancy as it sounds, a beurre manie is just a simple mix of equal parts flour and butter.
 Once these two combine, they’ll turn into a paste which you can then add to the soup.

 After a few minutes of stirring, your soup will thicken right up.

-Add a starch slurry.
 Dissolve cornstarch or flour into a few spoonfuls of cold water and pour it into the pot of soup.
 Just like with the beurre manie method, the soup will thicken after a few minutes of stirring.

-Add instant potato flakes.
 Just one cup of these will make your soup thick and creamy.
 It’ll add an extra layer of potato flavor, to boot.

 How Do You Fix Bland Potato Soup?

-Sauteed aromatics, herbs, dairy, and more – there are tons of ways to improve a bland potato soup.
+Sautéed aromatics, herbs, dairy, and more – there are tons of ways to improve a bland potato soup.

-Or, you can also drop a cube or two of bouillon into the boiling water to flavor it.
+- Boil the potatoes in chicken or beef stock.
+Or drop a cube or two of bouillon into the boiling water to flavor it.